 Top off your pail with cold water to bring the total liquid level to 5.25 gallons.
 This should bring your wort temp to 70degrees.

 14) Take your original gravity reading.
 This number tells you how much fermentable sugar are in your wort.
 It will also give you an indication of when your beer is done fermenting.
-You will also need this to measure your final alcohol reading when you bottle later.
+You will also need this to measure your final alcohol reading when you bottle later.15) Now you will pitch your yeast that has been sitting.
+Yeast will eat the sugars in your beer and convert them to alcohol.

 16) Get your wort into your primary fermentation vessel.
 For my primary fermenter I chose a 6 gallon carboy.